lbeatty1/NewMexicoAnalytics/README.md

 AnalyzeUtahProposedReg.R takes New Mexico data and calculated hypothetical bond amounts under the new Utah proposed regulation.
 It calls some simple helper functions in Utah_bond_funs.R

+## Data Access
+These scripts use two datasources.
+The first is the wellhistory data accessable from EMNRD OCD's FTP server.
+I converted this xml file to a csv before working with it.
+I accessed production data from GO-TECH, available at http://octane.nmt.edu/gotech/Petroleum_Data/county.aspx